 Once they arrived in D.C., the Getsingers attended a rally by the former President.
 They next walked with a crowd towards the Capitol.
 Along the way, the Getsingers joined in a crowd that chanted, "Do your job!", and screamed obscenities outside the Department of Justice.
-See Exhibit 1, Clip of Person -1' Live stream at DOJ.
-Hargis-Getsinger first appeared in that video at the 00:09 time mark and her husband first appears at 00:53, nodding his head in front of the Department of Justice.
+See Exhibit 1, Clip of Person-1's Live stream at DOJ.
+Hargis-Getsinger first appeared in that video at the 0 0:09 time mark and Getsinger first appears at 00:53, nodding his head in front of the Department of Justice.
 Hargis-Getsinger later appeared on the video at 2:36 using her phone.
-Images of Hargis-Getsinger and her husband outside of the Department of Justice are below.
+Images of Getsinger and his wife outside of the Department of Justice are below.